RadioPlanner 2.1 User Manual

 You can change the current point on the map by clicking the mouse on the place you want.
 The path profile is a vertical section of the terrain between the base station and the mobile unit with information about land elevations, forests, and buildings.
-The colors that mark the various obstacles on the profile corresponding to the colors of the landcover model.
+The colors that mark the various obstacles on the profile correspond to the colors of the landcover model.

-The path profile shows the heights of the antenna radiation center of the selected BS sector and the subscriber station, as well as the Fresnel zone for the radio beam, the loss in free space, the diffraction loss due to the terrain, and the obstacles surrounding the mobile unit.
+The path profile shows the height of the antenna radiation center of the selected BS sector and the subscriber station, as well as the Fresnel zone for the radio beam, the loss in free space, the diffraction loss due to the terrain, and the obstacles surrounding the mobile unit.

-The BS sector is selected on the left side of the panel in the general network Mobile Network - find the BS sector you need and click on it with the mouse (don’t be confused with the activity tag), after which information on this sector will appear above the path profile.
+The BS sector is selected on the left side of the panel in the general network Mobile Network.
+Find the BS sector you need and click on it with the mouse (don’t be confused with the activity tag), after which information on this sector will appear above the path profile.